 Artists: Ron Croci of Honolulu, Hawaii and Robert Caughlan III of San Francisco.

-Located at the corner of National Drive and 29 Palms Highway (29 Palms Liquors).
+Location: 73777 29 Palms Highway at the corner of National Park Drive (29 Palms Liquors).

-The life-giving waters of this lush palm oasis provided much-needed sustenance for Native Americans and early settlers of the hi-desert, and is still considered the original heart of Twentynine Palms.
-In this 17 by 80 foot rendering, Cahuilla Indians gather and work in and near the water.
-A Cahuilla woman offers the exquisite baskets for which the tribe was known, and first surveyor Colonel Henry Washington and his assistant conduct at desert survey.
+The life-giving waters of this lush palm oasis provided much-needed sustenance for early Native Americans, Serrano and Chemehuevi, and settlers of the hi-desert.
+It is still considered the original heart of Twentynine Palms, and its famous Washingtonia filifera fan palms were the source of the city’s name.
+In this rendering, Cahuilla Indians gather and work in and near the water.
+A Cahuilla woman offers the exquisite baskets for which the tribe was known, and the first surveyor Colonel Henry Washington and his assistant conduct a desert survey in 1855.